-The following information should be read carefully and shared with each employee in your business.
+This information should be read carefully and shared with each employee in your business.
 The information is provided as our effort to reduce the number of bad checks in Missoula County.
 Remember that prevention is your best protection.
+For a printable version click here.

 Obtain Accurate Information: